LorenData/ECGrid-API/README.md

 API WSDL URL: [https://ecgridos.net/v3.2/prod/ECGridOS.asmx?WSDL](https://ecgridos.net/v3.2/prod/ECGridOS.asmx?WSDL)

 > ## Notice! - As of 2/1/2018 API versions previous to 3.2 will only have access to the last 30 days of data.
-Versions 3.2 and up will have data archives dating back to 3/1/2015.
+API versions 3.2 and up will have data archives dating back to 3/1/2015.

 _Check the [_Wiki Page_](https://github.com/LorenData/ECGridOS_API/wiki) for our API documentation._